cpbotha/cpbotha.github.io/content/posts/2017-09-05-weekly-head-voices-125.md

 > The opposite of every other book.
 Don’t try.
 Give up.
 Be wrong.
 Lower your standards.
 Stop believing in yourself.
 Follow the pain.
 Each point is profoundly true, useful, and more powerful than the usual positivity.
 Succinct but surprisingly deep, I read it in one night.

-(Interestingly, the first of the four noble truths of **Buddhism** is that **life is suffering**. &#8220;Human beings are subject to desires and cravings, but even when we are able to satisfy these desires, the satisfaction is only temporary.
-Pleasure does not last; or if it does, it becomes monotonous.&#8221; see [this BBC entry][10] for more happy thoughts about Buddhism.
+(Interestingly, the first of the four noble truths of **Buddhism** is that **life is suffering**.
+“Human beings are subject to desires and cravings, but even when we are able to satisfy these desires, the satisfaction is only temporary.
+Pleasure does not last; or if it does, it becomes monotonous.” see [this BBC entry][10] for more happy thoughts about Buddhism.
 In fact-checking my summary up above, I just saw in Manson's book that he does in fact explicitly tell the story of Buddha, in chapter 2 already.
 Doh.)

 On the topic of not being special, I recently stumbled upon this interview with Simon Sinek.
 It's all about the phenomenon of millenials in the workplace.
 Many of us around here (hey, we read long form blogs, this means we're probably old-school) don't classify as millenials, but the points Sinek makes about the role of old-school patience and focus in the work-place as opposed to the millenial-era instant gratification attention economy resonated with me.